 #2.
 Increase Your Self-Belief

 Insecurities such as humiliation and jealousy can be treated with self-assurance.
-Focusing on feeling strong and confident inside of ourselves is the best thing we can do.
+Focusing on feeling strong and confident inside ourselves is the best thing we can do.
 Finding your beliefs that are producing self-doubt is a process of learning how to be confident.
-Pay attention to the queries and self-talk you are having?
+Pay attention to the queries and self-talk you are having.
 Instead of pondering such issues as “Why am I not successful?”
 “Why am I not intelligent enough?”
-Instead of asking negative questions such, as “Why am I a failure?,” try asking optimistic, powerful ones like, “How can I reach my goals?” and “How can I concentrate more on my strong points?”
+Instead of asking negative questions such as “Why am I a failure?” try asking optimistic, powerful ones like, “How can I reach my goals?” and “How can I concentrate more on my strong points?”
 You improve and gain confidence as you ask better questions.